leomikezee/leomikezee/README.md

 ### Hi there 👋

+I recently finished my Master degree at University of Waterloo and I am looking for a job.
+Check my [resume](./Resume.pdf)!

 <!--
 **leomikezee/leomikezee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.